Blendify/blender-manual/blender_docs/manual/files/blend/save_load.rst

 With a relative path, you can move the blend-file to a new location provided the externally linked files are moved along with it.
-For example, you could send someone a folder that contains a blend-file and a sub-folder of external images that it references.
+For example, you could send someone a folder that contains a blend-file and a subfolder of external images that it references.

 When relative paths are supported, the File Browser provides a *Relative Path* checkbox, when entering the path into a text field, use a double slash prefix (``//``) to make it so.